cta-observatory/lstmcpipe/production_configs/20221104_src3_dec3476_4822_tuned/README.md

 # 20221104_src3_dec3476_4822_tuned

-full DL1ab production (dec3476 and dec4822 with NSB tuning for src3)
+full DL1ab production (dec3476 and dec4822 with NSB tuning for src3) with lstchain v0.9.9

 ## command-line:
 ```